 PACER RULES – Runners may use pacers, according to the following rules:

-- Pacers must register – Complete an emergency contact and waiver form online on our website/Runsignup.com.
+- NEW: Pacers must register online – Complete an emergency contact and waiver form online on our website/Runsignup.com.
 Select the aid station you are going to pick up your runner.
-On race day, pacer bibs will be at the aid station and wear the pacer bib you receive there while you are on the course.
+On race day, pacer bibs will be at the aid station and wear the pacer bib while you are on the course.

 - No “muling” – Pacers are there for safety and moral encouragement – not to help carry your stuff (or you).
 They can help you at aid stations just as your crew would, but they aren’t allowed to carry water, food, or other supplies for you or physically assist you in any way out on the trail.
 They may run beside you or behind you, but not in front of you – this is your race, not theirs.

 - Accountability – Pacers must check in and out with the aid station communication crews at each station just as the runners do.
 We’re just as concerned about their safety and accountability, so we need to know who is out on the course at any time.

 - Pacers may use aid stations – Pacers are free to use the aid stations they visit with their runner.

 CREW RULES – A crew can be an important part of your race effort, and they are welcome for runners, according to the following rules:

 - One crew vehicle per runner – Parking is limited at many of the remote aid stations, and some of the access roads are narrow and dusty.
 It will be nicer – and safer – for everyone if there are fewer vehicles moving about.
 Each runner will be issued one and only one crew vehicle pass that must be displayed.